PRX/dovetail-insights/CONTRIBUTING.md

     Set `BIGQUERY_PROJECT` to the Google Cloud project name that contains the BigQuery database you want to use.
 Set `BIGQUERY_CREDENTIALS` to the _path_ of a file that contains BigQuery API credentials from above. (i.e., `./config/bigquery-keyfile.json`)

     Set `ID_HOST`.
 You can decide if you want to use a local, staging, or production ID server.
-Set `PRX_CLIENT_ID` to a client key from whichever server you chose.
+Set `PRX_ID_CLIENT_APP_KEY` to a client key from whichever server you chose.

 1. Install Ruby gems.